 Review Cover Annually at Renewal

-Your venue changes over time - new entertainment, extended hours, more staff, higher turnover, renovations.
-Review your insurance at each renewal to ensure cover matches your current operation.
-Notify your insurer of significant changes such as adding live music or extending trading hours.
+Your venue evolves - entertainment changes, extended hours, new staff, higher turnover, renovations.
+Reassess your insurance at each renewal to ensure cover keeps pace with your actual operation.
+Notify your insurer of material changes such as adding live entertainment or extending trading hours.

 Frequently Asked Questions